mastreips/v2/week08/hw/README.md

 Questions:
 1. In the time allowed, how many images did you annotate?
+383
 2. Home many instances of the Millennium Falcon did you annotate?
 How many TIE Fighters?
+Counter({'Tie Fighter': 312, 'Millennium Falcon': 312})
 3. Based on this experience,  how would you handle the annotation of large image data set?
+Through a crowdsourcing service (mechanical turk, crowdflower)
 4. Think about image augmentation?
 How would augmentations such as flip, rotation, scale, cropping, and translation effect the annotations?
+The annotations are cartesian based so any augmentation that changes the cartesian coordinates of the bounding box will result in mislabeling.
+You would have to do the augmentations before doing the augmentation to avoid this.

 ## Part 2: Image Augmentation
 For part 2, you will need to install docker in a VM or your local workstation.